ARTICLE I – Name

 ARTICLE VI – Elections

 The term of office of officers and members of the Executive Committee shall be for one year and until their successors take office.
 Elections shall be held at the Annual Meeting, which is the May meeting of the Society.
 The Executive Committee-Elect shall take office September 1st.

 At the March meeting, the President shall announce the members of the Nominating Committee consisting of five members, chosen in consultation with the Executive Committee, to present nominations for the annual elections.
 The members of the Nominating Committee shall be announced in the April issue of The Bulletin.
 At the Annual Meeting further nominations for elective offices may be made from the floor.
+An individual nominated for President of PST by either the nominating committee or from the floor must have previously served as an elected officer or member of the Board of Directors, also known as the Executive Committee of PST.
 Where more than two nominees are running for any one office and no one receives a majority vote on the first ballot, the two nominees receiving the most votes shall engage in a run-off.
 The nominee receiving the majority vote shall be declared elected.
 If the Executive Committee so decides, the Annual Election shall include the votes of absentee members polled by mail.